nrfconnect/sdk-nrf/doc/nrf/ug_thread_certification.rst

 The :ref:`nrfxlib:ot_libs`, which are available in the :ref:`nrfxlib:nrfxlib` repository, are certified by Thread Group for various Nordic Semiconductor devices.

-You can find the certification information for the chip that your are using in the `Nordic Semiconductor Infocenter`_.
+You can find the certification information for the chip that you are using in the `Nordic Semiconductor Infocenter`_.
 Navigate to the compatibility matrix for your chip and select *Thread CIDs*.

 Depending on your development approach, you have several certification options when using Nordic Semiconductor devices.